 2) Your scene is heavily dominated by one colour

 Let’s review the most common preset options:

-Tungsten - "Tungsten" is the name of the metal out of which the bulb's filament is made.
+Tungsten - Tungsten is the name of the metal out of which the bulb's filament is made.
 The colour temperature of this setting is fixed at 3,000K.
 Best Use: indoors at night.
 Otherwise, your exposure will turn out too blue.
-Creative Use: Set your exposure compensation to -1 or -2 and use this setting in daylight to simulate night.
+Creative Use: Set your exposure compensation to minus 1 or minus 2 and use this setting in daylight to simulate night.

 Fluorescent - The colour temperature of this setting is fixed at 4,200K.
 Best use: Fluorescent, mercury, HMI and metal halide lights used in your garage, sports stadiums and parking lots.
 Otherwise, your exposure will turn out too purple.

 Daylight - The colour temperature of this setting is fixed at 5,200K.
 Best use: studio strobe lights.
 Otherwise, your exposure may have a slight bluish tinge.

 Cloudy - The colour temperature of this setting is fixed at 6,000K.
 Best use: direct sunlight and overcast light.
 This setting will warm your photo by giving it an orange tinge, which is often desirable in landscapes and portraits.
 Creative Use: sunsets.